Skip to content

 Processing / API integration

-The eodash ecosystem allows integration of nearly limitless custom endpoints and APIs to further enrich the information that can be provided to the user.
+The eodash ecosystem allows integration of almost any custom endpoint or APIs to enrich the information shown to users.

-Typical use cases are fetching time series or statistics for an area that can be either selected from already existing features on the map or allow the user to create a custom geometry that will be passed to the endpoint.
+Typical use case is fetching time series or statistics for a selected area.
+The area can either be selected from an existing features on the map, or created by a user as a custom geometry.

-The three main configuration blocks can be seen in the figure below.
-They are basically definition of:
+The three main configuration blocks are portrayed in the figure below.
+They define:

-• Process call: where is the endpoint and how will the inputs be passed
+• Process call: where is the endpoint and how inputs are sent

-• Output: how should the result be presented to the user
+• Output: how the results are shown to the user

-This means that in principle the whole definition can be done with two json files and the references in the STAC collection definition.
+This means that whole definition can be done with two json files and the references in the STAC collection definition.

 processing diagram